 Ministry of Finance

 The request should include detailed information about the items to be imported, as well as the organizations receiving the donations.
 The Revenue Secretary will review the request and refer it to the Ministerial level for final decision and approval.
 Note that all requests are processed on a case-by-case basis.
 It is highly recommended that intended recipient(s) coordinate with the Ministry to get requests processed.
-Please see our Customs Information.
+Please see additional information about Customs and Import Restrictions.

-Natural Disasters: Nepal lies on an active fault zone and is still considered at high-risk for a major earthquake, as demonstrated by the major April 25, 2015 earthquake and significant aftershocks that caused extensive damage in the Kathmandu Valley and many districts of Nepal.
+Nepal lies on an active fault zone and is considered at high-risk for major earthquakes, as demonstrated by the April 2015 earthquake that caused extensive damage in the Kathmandu Valley and many other districts.
 Lack of adequate emergency response vehicles, equipment, and medical facilities, combined with building codes that are not strictly enforced, multiply the extent of possible catastrophic damage from a major earthquake, especially in the Kathmandu Valley.
 Nepal is also prone to flooding and landslides.
 The Government of Nepal’s ability to respond in the event of a natural disaster may be limited.
-General information about natural disaster preparedness is available from the U.S. Federal Emergency Management Agency (FEMA) and an Embassy Emergency Preparedness Guide is also available online.
+General information about natural disaster preparedness is available from the U.S. Federal Emergency Management Agency (FEMA).

-LGBTI Rights: Same-sex sexual activity is not criminalized, and lesbian, gay, bisexual, and transgender (LGBTI) persons in Nepal actively and openly advocate for their rights.
+Same-sex sexual activity is not criminalized and lesbian, gay, bisexual, transgender and intersex (LGBTI) persons in Nepal actively and openly advocate for their rights.
 Nepal, however, remains a conservative and traditional society.
 Discrimination exists and there have been reports of non-violent harassment of LGBTI persons.
 Accordingly, LGBTI travelers may wish to be discreet and avoid public displays of affection.
-See our LGBTI Travel Information page and section 6 of our Human Rights report for further details.
+See our LGBTI Travel Information page and section 6 of our Human Rights report for additional details.

-Stray Dogs: Stray dogs are common on the streets of Kathmandu.
-Visitors should be aware that stray dogs and monkeys may be infected with rabies.
-Any animal bites should be thoroughly cleaned and immediately brought to a medical practitioner’s attention.
+Stray dogs are common on the streets of Kathmandu.
+Visitors should be aware that stray dogs, monkeys, and other animals may be infected with rabies.
+The CDC’s “Preventing Dog Bites” webpage recommends that if you are bitten by a dog, get to a safe place, immediately wash wounds with soap and water, and seek medical attention.